DataDog/dd-openfeature-provider-swift/DEVELOPMENT.md

 - Write unit tests for new features
 - Test edge cases and error conditions
 - Ensure all platforms build successfully
-- Verify backward compatibility with supported DataDog SDK versions
+- Verify backward compatibility with supported Datadog SDK versions